-This year, the theme for WHO’s World Health Day is, ‘our planet, our health’, urging us to explore the connections between the two on both a personal and global scale.
+This year, the theme for WHO’s World Health Day is, ‘our planet, our health’, urging us to explore the connections between the two, on a personal and global scale.

 To get you inspired, we’ve made a list of 3 easy tips that will help you look after both.